AyuOrniThrONE/PrisonEscapeDA/README.md

 The goal of this project is to demonstrate **practical data analysis skills**, including data cleaning, aggregation, exploratory analysis, and insight generation, while working on a unique and real-world dataset.

-This project is suitable for:
-- Data analysis portfolios
-- Resume and interview demonstrations
-- Learning exploratory data analysis (EDA) workflows

 ---

 ## Problem Statement